moezkayy/generic_data_ingestor_framework/README.md

-# generic_data_ingestor_framework
-Python-based Generic Data Ingestor Framework that can intelligently analyze and ingest semi-structured data like JSON, CSV, and Parquet files into a structured target database model.
-The system will infer data structure, generate a corresponding schema, and load the data using either full or incremental (delta) modes.
+# 📦 Generic Data Ingestor Framework for Semi-Structured Data Sources

+## 🚀 Overview

+A fully dynamic, self-adapting, zero-configuration data ingestion framework written in Python.
+This tool detects, parses, infers schema, tracks metadata, handles schema evolution, and loads data from semi-structured sources (JSON, CSV, and Parquet) into a relational database with minimal setup.

+## 🎯 Objectives

+- Ingest JSON, CSV, and Parquet files dynamically
+- Automatically infer and adapt to schema changes
+- Track file metadata and ingestion history
+- Support full load, append, and UPSERT strategies
+- Provide CLI interface for easy testing and execution
+- Maintain robust logging and metadata tracking